anand-aman/work_today/README.md

 - Create an issue
 - Get it assigned
 - Start working after it is assigned
-- Create pull request and mention the issue number with '#'
+- Create pull request for 'hacktoberfest' branch and mention the issue number with '#'
-- Make changes if required

 ## Screenshots